gmc-code/PC-microbit-micropython/docs/bots/Maqueen/Maqueen_info.rst

 | See: https://wiki.dfrobot.com/micro_Maqueen_for_micro_bit_SKU_ROB0148-E
 | See: https://edu.dfrobot.com/makelog-308323.html

-| The DFRobot micro: Maqueen has 2 independent motors, infrared line sensors for line tracking, distance sensors for obstacle avoidance, 4 ZIP Leds and a buzzer, all powered by 3 AAA batteries.
+| The DFRobot micro: Maqueen has 2 independent motors, 2 infrared line sensors for line tracking, distance sensors for obstacle avoidance, 4 ZIP Leds and a buzzer, all powered by 3 AAA batteries.
-| The servo outputs and infrared sensor are not used here.
+| The servo outputs and infrared sensor on pin16 are not used here.

 .. image:: images/maqueen.png